Jrdevil-Wang/ROS-SF/sfm_gen/Readme.md

 python generate.py -msg sensor_msgs/msg/Image.msg -l 6222720
 ```

-`-msg` : to specify the relative location of the original ROS `.msg` file, which should be located under `/opt/ros/$ROS_VERSION$/include/`
++ `-msg` : to specify the relative location of the original ROS `.msg` file, which could be found under `/opt/ros/$ROS_VERSION$/include/` after installing ROS.

-`-l` : to specify the maximum length of the serialization-free message
++ `-l` : to specify the maximum length of the serialization-free message

-Corresponding `.h` file will be generated under the folder `include`, where two generated examples can be found.
-They should be placed back to `/opt/ros/$ROS_VERSION$/include/` (remember to backup the original ROS version!).
+Corresponding `.h` file will be generated under the folder `./include` .
+You can find two generated examples under it.
+They should be placed back to `/opt/ros/$ROS_VERSION$/include/`  to support ROS-SF (remember to backup the original ROS version!).